ROCm/rocm-install-on-linux/src/offline-installer/README.md

 * prompt   : enables user prompts during offline installer creation.
 * config=  : specifies the full path to a .config file containing an offline installer configuration.
 This parameter is used for testing purposes (see Testing).
+* wconfig= : specifies the full path to a .config file that will be created with create settings chosen by user in the GUI and exit without creating an installer package.
+This paramter is used for testing purposes.

 For example, to enable user prompts, use the following: